8base/building-rest-apis-on-8base/READme.md

 # How to Develop a REST API on an 8base Workspace

 By default, the 8base platform auto-generates an extremely powerful GraphQL API that gives you immediate API access to your data.
-Sometimes though, developers are using a 3rd party service or other tool that doesn't easily support the authoring and execution of GraphQL queries.
+Sometimes though, developers are using a 3rd party service or another tool that doesn't easily support the authoring and execution of GraphQL queries.
 Instead, they require that a REST API (or discrete endpoints) be available.

 Developing a REST API in 8base can easily be accomplished using the [Webhook custom function](https://docs.8base.com/docs/8base-console/custom-functions/webhooks/) type.
 Using Webhooks, a developer can quickly code and deploy serverless functions that become available using traditional HTTP verbs (GET, POST, PUT, DELETE, etc.) and a unique path.